Accountant Gila Ossip shares the most important tax tips for Canadian parents who are going through separation or divorce.

 Child support versus spousal support

 If you are the one who will be receiving versus giving child support, it is in your best interest to ensure that the bulk of the money is categorized as child support over spousal support.
-A good guideline to remember is that a dollar of child support is therefore worth at least 30 per cent more to you than a dollar of spousal support.
+A good guideline to remember is that a dollar of child support is therefore worth at least 30 percent more to you than a dollar of spousal support.
 The only exception to this is if spousal support is given as one lump sum at the time of separating.
 If this is the case, it is not taxable to the person receiving the support.
 Spousal support law can be complicated, so be sure to find a spousal support lawyer in order to help you understand how spousal support works.

 RESP(Registered Education Savings Plan) Funding